stevexero/workit_landing_page/README.md

 ### What I learned

-- I learned about the importance of a proper css reset as opposed to using the universal selector.
+- I learned about the importance of a proper CSS reset as opposed to using the universal selector.
 In this project I used Eric Meyer's CSS Reset (see below).
 - Not related to the project, but I learned how to add a table to this README file to display images how I'd like.
 - I both reinforced my knowledge of HTML and CSS and learned deeper about accessability and CSS organization for readability and maintainability.
 - I gained deeper insight into the use of aria-labels to improve the accessibility of HTML elements for users with disabilities by providing descriptive labels for interactive elements like links and buttons.